clojure-grimoire/grimoire/resources/1.5.0/clojure.core/unchecked-subtract/docstring.md

-Returns the difference of x and y, both long.Note - uses a primitive operator subject to overflow.
+Returns the difference of x and y, both long.
+  Note - uses a primitive operator subject to overflow.